Ali Farzat

-Ali Farzat or Ali Ferzat (علي فرزات; born 22 June 1951) is a Syrian political cartoonist.
+Ali Farzat (also Ali Ferzat; علي فرزات; born 22 June 1951) is a Syrian political cartoonist.
 He has published more than 15,000 caricatures in Syrian, Arab and international newspapers.
-He serves as the head of the Arab Cartoonists Association.
-In 2011, he received Sakharov Prize for peace.
+He served as the head of the Arab Cartoonists Association.
+In 2011, he received the Sakharov Prize for peace.
 Farzat was named one of the 100 most influential people in the world by Time magazine in 2012.

 Life and career

-Farzat was born and raised in the city of Hama, in central Syria on 22 June 1951.
-At the age of 12, he started publishing drawings professionally on the front pages of al-Ayyam newspaper, shortly before it was banned by the ruling Baath Party.
-His first cartoon was about the Évian Accords negotiations between Algerians and French officials.
+Farzat was born and raised in the city of Hama, in central Syria, on 22 June 1951.
+His first cartoon dealt with the Évian Accords negotiations between Algerians and French officials.
 In 1969, he began drawing caricatures for the state-run daily, al-Thawra.
-He enrolled at the Faculty of Fine Arts at Damascus University in 1970, and left before dropping out in 1973.
-In the mid-1970s, he moved to another government controlled daily, Tishreen, where his cartoons appeared every day.
+He enrolled at the Faculty of Fine Arts at the University of Damascus in 1970, but left before completing his studies in 1973.
+In the mid-1970s, he moved to another government-controlled daily, Tishreen, where his cartoons appeared every day.
 His caricatures were critical of government corruption but were not directed at particular individuals.
-International recognition followed in 1980 when he won the first prize at the Intergraphic International Festival in Berlin, Germany, and his drawings began to appear in the French newspaper Le Monde.
-His exhibition in 1989 at the Institut du Monde Arabe in Paris, France led to a death threat from Saddam Hussein, and a ban from Iraq, Jordan and Libya.
-The drawing that brought about the most controversy was called The General and the Decorations which showed a general handing out military decorations instead of food to a hungry Arab citizen.
+International recognition followed in 1980 when he won first prize at the Intergraphic International Festival in Berlin, Germany, and his drawings began to appear in the French newspaper Le Monde.
+His 1989 exhibition at the Institut du Monde Arabe in Paris, France, led to a death threat from Saddam Hussein, and a ban from Iraq, Jordan and Libya.
+The drawing that provoked the most controversy was entitled The General and the Decorations, which showed a general handing out military decorations instead of food to a hungry Arab citizen.

 Farzat met Syrian president Bashar al-Assad prior to his presidency in 1996.
 According to Farzat, "He [Bashar] actually laughed at some of the cartoons—specifically at those targeting security personnel—he had a bunch of them with him and he turned to them and said: 'Hey, he is making fun of you.
-What do you think?"
-Afterward the two developed a friendship.
-In December 2000, Farzat started publishing al-Domari (الدومري), which was the first independent periodical in Syria since the Baath Party came to power in 1963.
-The newspaper was based on political satire and styled in a similar way to the French weekly Le Canard enchaîné.
-The first issue of the paper came out in February 2001 and the entire 50,000 copies were sold in less than four hours.
-In 2002, he won the prestigious Dutch Prince Claus Award for "achievement in culture and development".
-By 2003, however, frequent government censorship and lack of funds forced Farzat to close down al-Domari.
+What do you think?'"
+Afterwards, the two developed a friendship.
 He has been called "one of the most famous cultural figures in the Arab world".
-In December 2012, Farzat was awarded Gebran Tueni prize in Lebanon.
+In December 2012, Farzat was awarded the Gebran Tueni Prize in Lebanon.